carwynteifion/Milestone-Project-3-BD/README.md

 - The ability to delete an account and optionally its associated recipes
 - The ability for a user to change their password when logged in
 - More defensive programming overall, to prevent accidental deleting of recipes etc.
+- Pagination, to better organise recipe entries on the home page.

 [Back to top](#isadora's-kitchen)